Advanced

 Viewer Bundling

-Convert local bundle paths to public URLs for sharing evaluation results.
-The bundle_url_mappings in FlowOptions applies string replacements to bundle_dir to generate a shareable URL that’s printed to stdout after the evaluation completes.
+Convert local paths to public URLs for sharing evaluation results.
+The bundle_url_mappings in FlowOptions applies string replacements to bundle_dir and embed_viewer paths to generate a shareable URL that’s printed to stdout after the evaluation completes.

 config.py